Posted by Oracid

 High Speed Vibration

 Shigley also described how the vertical and horizontal inertia forces of the mechanism should be balanced for a tank to walk fast without vibrating itself to death.
-Such vibration isn't much of a problem at LEGO-scales, but it gets dramatically worse as scale increases.
+Such vibration isn't much of a problem at LEGO-scales, but it gets exponentially worse as scale increases.
 If you've ever driven a vehicle where the steering wheel shakes due to its wheels being out of balance, and seen how it's corrected by attaching small metal weights to the wheels, then you can probably imagine how much worse the vibration problems could be for a vehicle with large mechanical legs running at high RPMs.

 Strider's mechanism would need to be modified in order for a large-scale version to walk at high RPMs with limited vibration.
 If curious, Shigley's study below shows how to mathematically analyze inertia forces by calculating the horizontal and vertical accelerations of the legs' masses, and gives some suggestions for balancing them.